-By plugging these gaps, RTA advances transit as a more equitable, reliable, and inviting mode of transportation for all people in the region and paves the way for future shared mobility developments.
+By plugging these gaps, RTA advances transit as a more inviting mode of transportation for all people in the region and paves the way for future shared mobility developments.

 This document fulfills the requirements to annually update the regional transit plan as outlined in the Regional Transit Authority Act, Public Act 387 of 2012.